Avezzano: Agriculture

 Many farms in the plain of Fucino are distinguished by the quality of the vegetables.
 Particularly popular is the Fucino potato which obtained the recognition of the quality label "Protected Geographical Indication".
 Several qualities of vegetables: carrot highland Fucino (PGI), radishes, salads and all kinds of horticultural products.
 In Abruzzo, 25% of agricultural GDP comes from Fucino plain.

 Industry

 Built in the 1970s just outside the city in the direction of Luco dei Marsi, the industrial park includes numerous industrial and manufacturing enterprises and is the economic engine of the province.
 Among these are Micron Technology and L-Foundry, electronics giants engaged in highly specialized manufacturing.
 Around 1,600 workers are employed at the fabrication center "Innovation & Technology" in Avezzano.
 Also located here are Arab TV, Kidco, the Burgo group, FIAMM, Saes, Presider, Presafer and several other specialized firms.

-Nearby in the Fucino plain is located the Telespazio satellite farm, one of the major global operators of satellite services.
+Nearby in the Fucino plain is located the Fucino Space Centre, one of the major global operators of satellite services.